OfficeDev/open-xml-docs/docs/how-to-get-all-the-external-hyperlinks-in-a-presentation.md

 ## Sample Code
 Following is the complete code sample that you can use to return the list of all external links in a presentation.
-You can use the following loop in your program to call the <span class="keyword">GetAllExternalHyperlinksInPresentation</span> method to get the list of URIs in your presentation.
+You can use the following loop in your program to call the **GetAllExternalHyperlinksInPresentation** method to get the list of URIs in your presentation.

 ```csharp